Published on March 14, 2019 (over 5 years ago)

 1. The technologies we use should not be restricted by software patents.

 But why does using a patented technology matter?
 Money and risk.
 Using technologies such as MPEG’s H.264 (AVC) and AAC require the payment of licensing fees to the MPEG licensing authority.
 The potential magnitude of these fees has grown in recent years with the well documented uncertainty surrounding the HEVC (H.265) licensing situation.
-This, coupled with the announced patent pool for MPEG DASH, is driving people to look at alternate options.
+This, coupled with the complicated licensing and patent ecosystem for MPEG DASH, is driving people to look at alternate options.

 One of the biggest challenges with licensing these patented technologies is understanding exactly who in the delivery chain should be paying the license fee, and exactly when the licensing fees kick in.
 This can be complicated to understand, and I’m not going to attempt to give my interpretations here (IANAL).